 Make a plan

 It’s a good idea to sit down with your line manager and someone from HR to set out a ‘return to work’ plan.
 This will help make the process as smooth as possible for you.
 It might include talking to an occupational health specialist (either through work or your hospital) for some expert advice on what you will need.
 You can also get advice from the team at Working To Wellbeing.
 It’s important that the plans are flexible and can be adapted as you recover and get stronger.
 Your return to work should move at your pace and be sustainable for you in the long term.

 Your work colleagues might assume that now you can work again, and you are now fully cured.
 If you are concerned about people’s expectations of you when you return, you could show them our information My friend is having a stem cell transplant.
 This will give them a better understanding of what you’ve been through and how they can help you day to day.
-You could also discuss your concerns about how colleagues’ expectations can be managed when talking about your return with your employer.
+When talking about your return with your employer, it might be a good idea to discuss your concerns about managing colleagues' expectations.

 Many employers won’t have experience of supporting an employee who’s had a stem cell transplant.
 They may not realise that your recovery continues beyond your return and you may have ongoing medical concerns as a result.